Lyn Paul website gif. Lyn Paul website banner.

 On 8th October the Polish government bans the trade union Solidarity.

 Henry VIII's warship, the Mary Rose, which sank off Portsmouth in 1545, is raised from the seabed on Monday, 11th October.
-The ship was later put on display at Portsmouth Historic Dockyard.
+The ship is later put on display at Portsmouth Historic Dockyard.

 Nov